 What services have been moved?

-The following outpatient services are currently relocated from Haywood Hospital; this follows a decision by the Trust last year as a precautionary response to a structural report into the roof over the outpatients building:
+The following outpatient services are currently relocated from Haywood Hospital; this follows a decision by the Trust in 2022 as a precautionary response to a structural report into the roof over the outpatients building:

 • Specialist Neurological Physiotherapy and the Community Stroke Team – relocated to Bradwell Hospital